D-Robotics/rdk_doc_en/docs/toolchain_development/beginner.md

 ## Overview

-This guide is intended to introduce the usage process of the PTQ method after training in the Horizon algorithm toolchain.
-If you are a first-time user of the Horizon algorithm toolchain, it is recommended that you follow the steps in this guide to learn.
+This guide is intended to introduce the usage process of the PTQ method after training in the D-Robotics algorithm toolchain.
+If you are a first-time user of the D-Robotics algorithm toolchain, it is recommended that you follow the steps in this guide to learn.
 If you have completed the learning of the content in the Getting Started Guide section, you can refer to the steps in the [**Quick Experiments**](#quick_experiments) section of this guide to convert and run private models on the board.
-If you need to learn more about the Horizon algorithm toolchain, please refer to the [**Intermediate Guide**](./intermediate) section.
+If you need to learn more about the D-Robotics algorithm toolchain, please refer to the [**Intermediate Guide**](./intermediate) section.

 ## Environment Installation {#env_install}

-This section mainly introduces the necessary environmental preparation work before using the Horizon algorithm toolchain.
+This section mainly introduces the necessary environmental preparation work before using the D-Robotics algorithm toolchain.

 **Hardware Environment**

-In order to use the Horizon algorithm toolchain smoothly, Horizon recommends that the development machine you choose should meet the following requirements:
+In order to use the D-Robotics algorithm toolchain smoothly, D-Robotics recommends that the development machine you choose should meet the following requirements: